Regional High-Resolution Weather Models using Generative Diffusion#

 Inference#

-When the training-time validation is run, simple examples of model inference are saved in the images subdirectory in your run directory.
+When the training-time validation is run, examples of model inference are saved in the images subdirectory in your run directory.

 A simple demonstrative inference script is given in inference.py, which is also configured using hydra in a manner similar to training.
 The reference stormcast_inference config shows an example inference config, which looks largely the same as a training config except the output directory is now controlled by the settings from inference rather than training config: